predict-legacy/PredictIO-Android/README.md

 ## Installation
 ### Using Gradle

-In order to use the library (Gradle dependency). check the [Integration](https://github.com/predict-io/predict-io-android/wiki/Integration-Guide) of predict.io guide for more details.
+In order to use the library (Gradle dependency). check the [Gradle integration](https://github.com/predict-io/predict-io-android/wiki/Integration-Guide) of predict.io guide for more details.

 ### Manual
 You can manually integrate predict.io to your project, check the [Manual integration](https://github.com/predict-io/predict-io-android/wiki/Manual-integration-Guide) of predict.io guide for more details.

 ## API Documentation
-For a complete reference of the API, please check out our API documentation and usage guides for your preferred language.
+For a complete reference of the API, please check out our API documentation and usage guide.
 * [Methods & Callbacks Guide](https://github.com/predict-io/predict-io-android/wiki/Methods-&-Callbacks-Guide)

 ## Migration Guide
 If you are upgrading from the ParkTAG SDK v2.2.0 or lower.
-Please make sure that you update your integration code, so it conforms with the 3.0+ releases.
+Please make sure that you update your integration code, so it conforms with the 3.0.0 release.
 Checkout the appropriate guide for more details.
 * [Migration Guide](https://github.com/predict-io/predict-io-android/wiki/Migration-Guide-to-predict.io-3.0)

 ## FAQ